openstack/openstack-manuals/doc/networking-guide/source/config-ml2-plug-in.rst

 The L3 metering agent enables layer3 traffic metering.
 It requires a running L3 agent on the same node.

-Configuration for the  Metadata agent is typically done in the ``metering_agent.ini`` configuration file.
+Configuration for the L3 metering agent is typically done in the ``metering_agent.ini`` configuration file.
 Make sure that on agent start you pass this configuration file as argument.